 IEEE selects Dallesasse as Fellow

-Associate Professor John Michael Dallesasse, an MNTL faculty researcher, has been selected as a 2015 Fellow by the IEEE for contributions to the oxidation of III-V semiconductors used in photonic device manufacturing.
+Associate Professor John Dallesasse, an MNTL faculty researcher, has been selected as a 2015 Fellow by the IEEE for contributions to the oxidation of III-V semiconductors used in photonic device manufacturing.
 Achieving Fellow status with IEEE, one of the world’s largest professional technology associations, is a prestigious honor and career achievement.

 Dallesasse co-discovered the oxidation technique in 1989 with Professor Emeritus Nick Holonyak, Jr. This process of forming high-quality oxide layers in and on aluminum-bearing III-V compound semiconductors is widely used in industry today and has made vertical-cavity surface-emitting lasers practical for many applications, including optical data links in enterprise networks and data centers.